rehierl/node-tree-outliner/1-1-1-graph-theory/2-2-operations-binary.md

 Note that both endpoints of an edge `(e in E)` in a graph `G := (V,E)` must be elements in the graph's set of vertices `V` (i.e. `(E(e) subset-of V)`).
-If that is not the case, then `G` would not satisfy the definition of a graph.
+If that would not be the case, then `G` would not even qualify as a graph.

 Two coupled graphs `S := (T,U)` and `G := (V,E)` always have coupled sets of vertices.
-That is because the endpoints of a common edge are always elements in both sets of vertices `T` and `V`.
+That is because the endpoints of a common edge are also elements in both sets of vertices `T` and `V`.
 The converse is however not necessarily true.
-That is because both sets of vertices may be coupled via disconnected vertices.
+That is, two graphs that are coupled via coupled sets of vertices, do not necessarily also have coupled sets of edges (e.g. both graphs may be coupled via isolated vertices).

 * `(U coupled-with E) -> (T coupled-with V)`
+* `(S coupled-with G) <-> (T coupled-with V)`
+* (`S` and `G` may still have edges in common)

 Note that an empty subgraph `S` of a graph `G` is disjoint to its supergraph, regardless whether the supergraph is itself empty or not.

 * `(S == Ø)` => `(S subgraph-of G)` and `(S disjoint-to G)`

-Note that a non-empty subgraph is coupled with its supergraph.
+Note that a non-empty subgraph is coupled with its (non-empty) supergraph.
 That is, a non-empty subgraph is never disjoint to its supergraph.

 * `(S != Ø)` and `(S subgraph-of G)` => `(S coupled-with G)`